ibkdizzu/DevIntProjs/LAMP STACK/README.md

 ![Alt text](images/15.Index.PNG)

 ### Enable PHP on created website
+**Requirements**
+1. Provisioned server
+2. Account with sudo access
+3. Apache installed and configured
+4. PHP installed and configured

 While index.html is useful to test our webserver, it is mainly used to set up default landing page while maintenance is being carried out.
 There is need for a new file index.php which should represent the website and must be configured to overwrite index.html either by removing index.html or reordering the listing of the files in **/etc/apache2/mods-enabled/dir.conf**

 - Change the order of the files, open the file